 The race was held to avert misfortune and encourage the rains needed for prosperity - and the object of their worship was the dragon.
 The most venerated of Chinese zodiac deities, the dragon of Asia has traditionally been a symbol of water.
 It is said to rule the rivers and seas and dominate the clouds and rains.
 The first races were meant to mock dragon battles staged in order to awaken the hibernating Heavenly Dragon.
 Sacrifices were made to the dragon sorcerers.
 Humans, the cleverest and most powerful of all beings, were the original sacrifices.
 Even much later, when a paddler or an entire team fell into the water, they would receive no assistance because it was believed to be wrong to interfere with the will of the gods.

 Over the years a second story was integrated to give the festival a dual meaning - the touching saga of Qu Yuan.
 Chinese history describes the fourth century B.C. as the Warring States period; a time of shifting alliances and much treachery.
 In a kingdom called Chu, Qu Yuan, a great patriot and poet, championed political reform and truth as essential to a healthy state.
 Qu Yuan composed some of China's greatest poetry, expressing his fervent love and deep concern for his country and its future.
-Upon learning of corruption and devastation in the kingdom of Chu at the hands of a rival kingdom, Qu Yuan leapt into the Miluo river and committed ritual suicide.
-The people loved Qu Yuan and raced in their fishing boats to the middle of the river in a vain attempt to save him.
+Heartbroken upon learning of corruption and devastation in the kingdom of Chu at the hands of a rival kingdom, Qu Yuan leapt into the Miluo river and committed ritual suicide.
+The people loved Qu Yuan and raced in their fishing boats in a vain attempt to save him.
 They beat on drums and splashed their oars in the water, trying to keep the fish and water dragons away from his body.

 Dragon boat racing is one of the fastest growing team water sports in the world.
 In the West, it is especially popular among breast cancer survivors, and its introduction to this group is particularly noteworthy: Conventional medicine advised survivors to avoid repetitive upper body motion because it could cause lymphedema, a swelling of the arms that is generally irreversible.
 In 1996, Dr. Don McKenzie, a Canadian sports medicine physician and exercise physiologist, conducted a study to challenge this myth.
 The sport he chose was paddling, because it provides strenuous, repetitive upper body activity.
-He settled on dragon boats, rather than tippy canoes, because of their stability.
+He settled on dragon boats because of their stability.
 And, most importantly, he enlisted two dozen breast cancer survivors willing to take the risk.
 Against conventional wisdom, at the end of the study not a single survivor had developed lymphedema.
-Since then, further studies have shown that that the intense upper-body exercise entailed in this sport actually decreases lymphedema risk.
+Since then, further studies have shown that the intense upper-body exercise entailed in this sport actually decreases the risk.